thilinamb/corpus-analysis-with-hadoop/README.md

 How to compile the source
 =========================
 - An Ant based build is supported.
 Run ant inside the root directory.
 The resulting jar will be inside the impl/dist directory.
-  The path for Hadoop installation should be provided when running Ant.
+  The path for Hadoop(v2.3 or higher) installation should be provided when running Ant.
   ```ant -Dlib.dir=/path/to/hadoop```

 ## How to run data analysis tasks